predoklesec said: Hi! I love your library! Do u know when is the 2.0 coming out? And where can someone donate ;D

 11:42 am • 10 December 2011

-bitbass asked: Ok, I moved the freememory files over from the WebTime sketch and now the tester works.
+bitbass said: Ok, I moved the freememory files over from the WebTime sketch and now the tester works.
 However, I'm getting AUTH-ERR as the response.
 Double checked the SSID and the key and they are correct.
 It shows the mode as WPA2 but is there something I need to force to make it WPA2-PSK?

 The software was developed on a mixed-mode WPA/WPA2 wlan…with ‘set wlan auth 3’ … you might want mode 4 if you’re on pure WPA2.